-8-I.E. SPECIAL REQUIREMENTS FOR CHILDREN WITH ENVIRONMENTAL INTERVENTION BLOOD LEAD LEVEL [24 CFR 35.1225]
+8-I.E. SPECIAL REQUIREMENTS FOR CHILDREN WITH ENVIRONMENTAL INTERVENTION BLOOD LEAD LEVEL [24 CFR 35.1225;FR Notice 1/13/17; Notice PIH 2017-13]

-If HACA is notified by a public health department or other medical health care provider, or verifies information from a source other than a public health department or medical health care provider, that a child of less than 6 years of age, living in an HCV-assisted unit has been identified as having an environmental intervention blood lead level, HACA must complete a risk assessment of the dwelling unit.
+If HACA is notified by a public health department or other medical health care provider, or verifies information from a source other than a public health department or medical health care provider, that a child of less than 6 years of age, living in an HCV-assisted unit has been identified as having an environmental intervention blood lead level, HACA must complete a risk assessment of the dwelling unit within 15 calendar days after being notified by a public health department or other medical health care provider.
 The risk assessment must be completed in accordance with program requirements, and the result of the risk assessment must be immediately provided to the owner of the dwelling unit.
 In cases where the public health department has already completed an evaluation of the unit, this information must be provided to the owner.

-Within 30 days after receiving the risk assessment report from HACA, or the evaluation from the public health department, the owner is required to complete the reduction of identified lead-based paint hazards in accordance with the lead-based paint regulations [24 CFR 35.1325 and
+Within 30 days after receiving the risk assessment report from HACA, or the evaluation from the public health department, the owner is required to complete the reduction of identified leadbased paint hazards in accordance with the lead-based paint regulations [24 CFR 35.1325 and 35.1330].

-35.1330].
 If the owner does not complete the "hazard reduction" as required, the dwelling unit is in violation of HQS and HACA will take action in accordance with Section 8-II.G.